Skip to content

 Meall nan Gabhar — common questions

 Meall nan Gabhar is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 610m of ascent and takes most walkers 4-6 hours.
-Terrain: Decent estate track, then trackless soft grass and scattered boulders.
+Underfoot: Decent estate track, then trackless soft grass and scattered boulders.

 Where do I park for Meall nan Gabhar?